-Sacroiliac Joint Dysfunction occurs in the sacroiliac joint where the flat, triangular shaped sacrum bone at the base of the spine interconnects with the pelvis.
+Sacroiliac Joint Dysfunction occurs in one or both of the sacroiliac joints where the flat, triangular shaped sacrum bone at the base of the spine interconnects with the pelvis.

 Various influences can cause tissues to shorten including a sedentary lifestyle and trauma (such as a fall where there’s impact to the tailbone).
-I also see a high incidence of tightness in the sacroiliac ligament and the surrounding tissues in women who have given birth.
+I also see a high incidence of tightness in the sacroiliac ligament and the surrounding tissues in women post-partum.

 Near the end of pregnancy, hormonal changes cause the sacroiliac joints to relax in preparation for delivery.
-But there seems to be a rebound effect where the tissues around the sacrum tighten up again resulting in Sacroiliac Joint Dysfunction.
-I’ve witnessed in many, many of my post-partum clients.
+But a rebound effect can occur in which the tissues around the sacrum tighten up again to the point of creating restriction.

 A stuck sacroiliac joint can be an uncomfortable thing.
 Relieving it, however, can be relatively easy; no more difficult than lengthening the restricted tissues by applying direct, myofascial or deep tissue therapies to the area.

 Mobilizing the area in as many ways possible is recommended.
 For a complete range of extremely effective stretching techniques see my Stretching Videos page.

 I also recommend a daily routine of Somatic Exercises, which are slow gentle movements that mobilize the deep, intrinsic muscles and ligaments.
 This is essential for maintaining sacroiliac flexibility.

 A more challenging problem is when pain is coming from a sacroiliac joint that is hypermobile, too loose.
 Pain from an SI joint that’s too loose will not usually feel like it wants to be stretched.

 The pain can be sharp, or piercing.
 The pain can radiate across the buttocks and down the leg.